NYPL/lsp_workflows/workflows/encore_and_research_catalog_log_in_and_log_out.md

 Notice that Encore could also called Catalog on Header.

 ## Log in with Header
 Visit NYPL's website and use `LOG IN` dropdown menu to choose either Encore or Research Catalog to log in.
 Notice on Header, Encore is called Catalog.
-Once the user has logged in one catalog, she will be logged in to anther one automatically.
+Once the user has logged in one catalog, she will be logged in to another one automatically.

 ## Log in with Log in Button
 Visit the catalog's page and use the `LOGIN` button to log in.